pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/tester_roles.rst

 ------------------------

 Before each Pardus release shipped, an acceptance test should be done by Pardus Test Team.
-In this acceptance tests the testers should be sure the blocker bugs are closed and the openned issues are fixed for the related Pardus release.
+In this acceptance tests the testers should be sure the release blocker bugs are closed and the openned issues are fixed for the related Pardus release.

 Desktop and installation validation tests should also be done.